notebook-intelligence/notebook-intelligence/_posts/2025-02-05-building-ai-agents-for-jupyterlab.markdown

 ## Chat Participant

-In NBI AI framework, Tools are tied to Chat Participants.
+In NBI AI framework, AI Agents are defined as chat participants and tools are tied to specific chat participants.
 For our extension we create `AIAgentChatParticipant` as our participant (for more details on NBI extensions and chat participants see [this blog]({{site.baseurl}}{% post_url 2025-02-04-building-ai-extensions-for-jupyterlab %})).
 Our chat participant returns list of tools it defines from the `tools` property.

 In `handle_chat_request` method our chat participant passes the request to the base `ChatParticipant` class to handle tool calling for us.